The Capitol Showband

 Monaghan decided to form their own band called the Cabaret All

-Stars.
+Stars and left the ballroom circuit.
 Within a short time, they changed the name to the Spotlights

 The final phase of the Capitol included none of